EU aims to seal data transfer deal with U.S. in three months

 The Safe Harbour system allowed companies to self-certify that they complied with EU privacy law when transferring EU citizens’ personal data to countries deemed to have insufficient safeguards, which include the United States.

-But it came under fire after former U.S. National Security Agency contractor Edward Snowden revealed that U.S. spies harvested Europeans’ private information directly from big technology companies such as Apple (AAPL.O), Facebook (FB.O) and Google.
+But it came under fire after former U.S. National Security Agency contractor Edward Snowden revealed that U.S. spies harvested Europeans’ private information directly from big technology companies such as Apple, Facebook and Google.

 The European Commission demanded guarantees from Washington that the United States would access Europeans’ data only on a targeted basis, something which has held up talks for two years.